POSTED BY Alex Hey ON July 7, 2014 Add Comments

 Detective Comics #26 opens on a group of teenagers wandering through a bat cave.
 No, not ‘The Batcave’, just a random…

-Tags: aaron lopresti, alfred pennyworth, arkham asylum, art thibert, batcave, batman, batman: gothamtopia, blond, catwoman, detective comics, francine langstrom, james gordon, john layman, kirk langstrom, man-bat, wayne manor
+Tags: aaron lopresti, alfred pennyworth, arkham asylum, art thibert, batcave, batman, batman: gothtopia, blond, catwoman, detective comics, francine langstrom, james gordon, john layman, kirk langstrom, man-bat, wayne manor

-POSTED BY Josh Clayton ON November 15, 2013 Add Comments
+POSTED BY admin ON November 15, 2013 Add Comments

 Opening in a style featuring large panels of artworks which fade in from obscurity is becoming a signature motif of the duo of Snyder and Capullo, and this repeated technique lets the reader know from the first page that, like the other ‘Zero Year’ issues of Batman so far, they’re in for a beautiful, thoroughly-written, informed and detailed chapter of one of DC’s best series’ right now.